What are Advisory Bike Lanes?

 - Ability to confuse advisory bike lanes with vacant, on-street parking

-- Legal ambiguity – advisory bike lanes are not yet a supported pavement marking and currently only allowed under experimental status
+- Legal ambiguity – advisory bike lanes are not yet a supported pavement marking and are currently only allowed under experimental status

 Can advisory bike lanes accommodate pedestrians?